June 16, 2015

-Your Park is getting nice level dirt that can make soccer fields when the grass starts to grow.
+Your Park is getting nice level dirt that can make soccer fields when the grass gets better established.

 Also notice the nice walking trails around and through the woods.
 We have managed to get the main driveway and walking paths to the ball diamonds cold paved by letting the Monroe County Road Commission mix the material for the roads in the parking lot.
 The latest improvements are